jaredsbt/cse15l-lab-reports/LabReport5.md

 # Part 1
 ## Student Post
 Hello, I am anushka and I am having problems submitting my files to the grader.
+I am having trouble running the bash command to run the basch script grader on my file:

 The error I receive is : Incorrect file type.
 Must be java .
 The file I am submitting is README.txt

 ## TA Response
 Hello, Anushka!
 I see that your problem is you are not submitting a java file.
 Please make sure the extension of your file is .java and the file name is ListExamples ---> (ListExamples.java)